ZiadHatab/multiline-trl-calibration/README.md

 # Multiline TRL Calibration

+**NOTE:** The TUG multiline TRL procedure is already part of the [scikit-rf package](https://scikit-rf.readthedocs.io/en/latest/api/calibration/generated/skrf.calibration.calibration.TUGMultilineTRL.html).

 In this repository you find two multiline TRL calibration implementations:

 1. My own _improved_ implementation TUG multiline TRL [1].
 The related PowerPoint slides can be downloaded [here](https://pure.tugraz.at/ws/portalfiles/portal/46207898/ziad_ARFTG_98_presentation.pdf).
 Also, the mathematical derivation can be found on my [website](https://ziadhatab.github.io/) through [this link](https://ziadhatab.github.io/posts/multiline-trl-calibration/).

 2. The classical MultiCal implementation from NIST [2,3].

-I have included the NIST method here as a reference, as I know many people can feel intimidated by the math that goes behind any newly introduced algorithm.
-It is more convenient to opt for something that has been known for more than 30 years.
-However, there are many reasons why the NIST method is not the best, and its optimality is limited.
+I have included the NIST method here as a reference.
+There are a couple of reasons why the NIST method is not the best, and its optimality is limited.
 Below, I provide a brief comparison between the two methods.
 Additionally, please refer to the last example below, where I compare the two methods with Monte Carlo analysis.

 _NIST multiline TRL [2,3]_: